 Externalities.
 The invisible hand can lead to an efficient outcome – if there are no external costs/benefits.
 But, if there are significant externalities – e.g. pollution costs, then the free market can lead to over-production of goods with these external costs.

-Tragedy of the commons.
+The tragedy of the commons.
 This is a situation where people pursuing self-interest can lead to depletion of natural resources, e.g. over-fishing in the sea.
-Tragedy of the commons
+The tragedy of the commons

 Irrational behaviour.
 The theory of the invisible hand and free-markets suggests consumers and firms are rational.
 However, in industries, such as finance we can see individuals can get carried away with irrational exuberance.
 This can lead to booms in asset prices – and prices distorted from economic realities.
 See: Criticisms of efficient market hypothesis